 - Having equal opportunity and the capacity to live without discrimination and achieve according to potential.

-SUFY’s role in Promoting, Protecting and Defending people’s Human Rights
+SUFY’s role in Promoting and Defending people’s Human Rights

 - SUFY educates people with disability, families and the broader community about what their rights are and strategies to assist them to uphold these rights.